Life on the Edge

 The result will be a coastline, and its connected hinterland, that is buzzing with wildlife, packed with wildflowers and a treat for the eye of residents and visitors alike.

-We’re excited to be working with South Devon National Landscape and other project partners to support Devon’s communities, from landowners and farmers to parish councils and school children, providing opportunities for everyone to get involved and make a real difference for the extraordinary and highly vulnerable species that call Devon home.
+We’re excited to be working with South Devon National Landscape and other project partners to support Devon’s communities, from landowners and farmers to parish councils and school children, providing opportunities for everyone to get involved and make a real difference for the extraordinary and highly vulnerable species that call South Devon home.

 The 30 threatened invertebrate species Life on the Edge will support are: Hemlock Water-dropwort Bee (Andrena ampla), Hawksbeard Mining Bee (Andrena fulvago), Carrot Mining Bee (Andrena nitidiuscula), Black Mining Bee (Andrena pillipes), Hornet Robberfly (Asilus crabroniformis), Six-belted Clearwing (Bembecia ichneumoniformis), Brown-banded Carder Bee (Bombus humilis), Dotted Bee-fly (Bombylius discolor), Moon Spider (Callilepis nocturna), Zipperback Hoverfly (Chrysotoxum elegans), Goldilocks Aster Moth (Coleophora linosyridella), Ridge-saddled Spider Wasp (Cryptocheilus notatus), a cranefly (Diacranomyia goritiensis), Long-horned Bee (Eucera longicornis), a mason wasp (Euodynerus quadrifasciatus), Grayling (Hipparchia Semele), Orange-footed Furrow Bee (Lasioglossum xanthopus), Silvery Leafcutter Bee (Megachile leachella), Short-necked Oil Beetle (Meloe brevicollis), Mediterranean Oil Beetle (Meloe mediterraneus), Black Oil Beetle (Meloe proscarabaeus), Devon Red-legged Robberfly (Neomochtherus pallipes), Six-banded Nomad Bee (Nomada sexfasciata), Grey Bush Cricket (Platycleis albopunctata), Silver-studded Blue (Plebejus argus), Red-tailed Blood Bee (Sphecodes rubicundus), Banded Dark Bee (Stelis punctulatissima), Thrift Clearwing (Synansphecia muscaeformis), Great Green Bush Cricket (Tettigonia viridissima) and Glow Worm (Lampyris noctiluca).